egordon9dev/BlackJack/README.md

 # BlackJack
-This is my Blackjack game project for AP Compsci
+A Blackjack game implimentation with a GUI